 Wills generally go on to set out the terms of the trust: how long it is to last, what the money can be used for, and so on.

-Another way to leave property to children is to make gifts under a law called the Uniform Transfers to Minors Act (UTMA), which has been adopted in every state but South Carolina and Vermont.
+Another way to leave property to children is to make gifts under a law called the Uniform Transfers to Minors Act (UTMA), which has been adopted in every state.
 You may find a clause that looks like this:

 I leave $10,000 to my son Raymond Kieshner, as custodian for my granddaughter Mia Elaine Kieshner, under the Iowa Uniform Transfers to Minors Act.